PathwayCommons/guide/_workflows/pathway_enrichment/process_data.md

 <code data-gist-id="{{ page.gists.id }}" data-gist-file="{{ page.gists.file_1 }}" data-gist-hide-footer="true" data-gist-line="20-25"></code>

 The variable `row_with_mincount` stores genes with more than a minimum number of counts (10) per million mapped reads in n cases, where n is the smallest of the two subtypes.
-This step is intended to remove noisy genes with low expression.
+This step is intended to genes with low expression.

 **Step 2: Normalize**